gvwilson/thirdbit/src/fiction/iffy/index.md

 "It's started,"
 Doctor Johel said,
 her voice low and urgent.
-"The *Glenunga* and half a dozen other ships are already on their way from Tasmania.
+"The *Glenunga* and half a dozen other ships are already docked in Paddington.
-The Brazilians have promised to intercept."
+Nobody's heard from the governor in Halley, but the Brazilians are *not* going to sit down for this."

 "So it's war?"
 Wales asked bleakly.

 The doctor nodded.
-"Halley and Rothera still blame each other for what happened in Bharati, and Paddington—who the hell knows what Paddington wants?
+"They haven't trusted each other since Bharati.
 Johnson, I'm sorry.
 I wish there was more time,
 but it's now or never."